-Texas has a zero-tolerance law for minors who drive a car or operate a boat under the influence of alcohol.
-If a law enforcement officer stopped you and cited you for driving under the influence (DUIA) or boating under the influence of alcohol, you do not have to try to fight these accusations on your own.
+Texas Penal Code Ch 106.041 is the state’s zero-tolerance law for minors caught driving or operating a watercraft under the influence of alcohol.
+If a law enforcement officer cited you for driving under the influence of alcohol (DUIA) or boating under the influence of alcohol, you do not have to fight these charges on your own.

 Texas Law Is Strict on Underage Drinking and Driving